Julie-Fabre/bombcell/README.md

 Estimate fraction of refractory period violations (false positives) using  r = 2*(tauR - tauC) * N^2 * (1-Fp) * Fp / T , solving for Fp, with tauR the refractory period, tauC the censored period, T the total experiment duration, r the number of refractory period violations, Fp the fraction of contamination. method from Hill et al., 2011.

+Below: examples of a unit with a small fraction of refractory period violations (left) and one with a large fraction (right).

 ![alt text](https://github.com/Julie-Fabre/bombcell/blob/master/images/rpv.png?raw=true)

 #### axonal